asafamr/online-eks-cross-az/README.md

 # Quick EKS cross az

-This project is based on [existing AWS open solution](https://aws.amazon.com/blogs/containers/getting-visibility-into-your-amazon-eks-cross-az-pod-to-pod-network-bytes/).
+This project is based on an [existing AWS open solution](https://aws.amazon.com/blogs/containers/getting-visibility-into-your-amazon-eks-cross-az-pod-to-pod-network-bytes/).
 It simplifies operations by using your current AWS role directly from your shell session, and without using any iam:* permission...